-How Benji and Joel Madden Went From Bad Boy Rockers to the Most Reliable Husbands in Hollywood
+How Benji and Joel Madden Went From Bad Boy Rockers to the Most Reliable Husbands in Hollywood - E!
+Online

 "I was like, 'I get it.
 Like, I actually get it,'" she said, recalling the first time she fell in love.
 "It was so all encompassing.
 It was so intense.
 It was my life.
 It was like every minute of my day.
 It was pretty major."

-Back in the mid-aughts, Joel blocked out the attention surrounding the sort-of love triangle, thanks to Hilary's popularity and Nicole's endless tabloid attention, thanks to her time on The Simple Life opposite then-BFF Paris Hilton and partying ways.
+Back in the mid-aughts, Joel blocked out the attention surrounding the sort-of love triangle, thanks to Hilary's popularity and Nicole's endless tabloid attention, thanks to her partying ways and time on The Simple Life opposite then-BFF Paris Hilton.

 "I kind of ignored it and tried to just continue to live my life," Joel told People in March 2007.
-"People can say or think whatever they want …so in my reality, it's kind of irrelevant.
+"People can say or think whatever they want…so in my reality, it's kind of irrelevant.
 I'm always the kind of person that does the right thing and keeps my side of the street clean."

 And again, he shot down the preconceived notion people have about him based on his occupation and looks.